-If you watch any professional real-world drivers or even top tier sim racers for that matter, you’ll notice that they use every inch of the available track, pushing their tyres right up to the off-track boundaries on occasions.
+If you watch any professional real-world drivers or even top-tier sim racers for that matter, you’ll notice that they use every inch of the available track, pushing their tires right up to the off-track boundaries on occasions.

 Learn From Your Mistakes

 Whilst it may be boring, watching back your replays and analyzing what went wrong or where you’re losing time is a really great way to quickly improve your pace.

 Most of the bigger sims have options to save your race replays and you can watch these back later to discover where you’re losing time compared to your competitors.
 This is a great way to see how the faster racers are doing things as well as you will usually be able to swap views into their cockpits in the replays.

 I’m not suggesting that you sit down and watch the entire 1-hour replay of your race.
 Find where you almost crashed, or you had a particularly slow lap, and try and find out why.
 Similarly, look at your fastest laps and compare them to the overall fastest lap times for the race.
 What are the other racers doing differently from you?

 Using replays to analyze where you’re making mistakes can really fast track your learning experience and is something that not a lot of people do.
 If you’re after an edge over your opponents then doing some critical post-race analysis can go a long way.

 Something else that goes hand in hand with replays is telemetry.